-Yet we continue to ‘detect’ patterns in the movements of the market (remember our hyperactive pattern detection).
-We’re often also very impressed by the big winners of the stock market, those who beat the market by a large margin (sometimes several years in a row) and take it as evidence that the evolution of the market can indeed be predicted.
-But for every winner there are many losers and we grossly underestimate the factor of luck.
-Large statistical studies reveal that the correlation between the performances of top traders over successive years is as good as zero!
+And yet, we continue to ‘detect’ patterns in the movements of the market (remember our hyperactive pattern detection).
+We are often also very impressed by the big winners of the stock market and take their successes as evidence that the evolution of the market can indeed be predicted.
+For every winner, however, there are also many losers, and we grossly underestimate the role luck plays throughout.
+Substantial statistical studies reveal that the correlation between the performances of top traders over successive years is almost nihil!

-But the false belief of control over the market, produced by our overconfidence bias, hyperactive pattern detection and the success bias (the fact that we hear more about successful than about unsuccessful investors and are inclined to underestimate the factor of luck), makes investors blind to the risks.
-That, in turn, creates bubbles and crises.
-About the last financial crisis, a UN report named the illusion of risk-free profits as its main cause.
+Nevertheless, the false belief of control over the market, produced by our overconfidence bias, hyperactive pattern detection, and the success bias (the fact that we hear more about successful than about unsuccessful investors and are inclined to underestimate the factor of luck), makes investors oblivious to the risks.
+This, in turn, creates economic bubbles and crises.
+Notably, a UN report on the most recent financial crises of 20xx identified the illusion of risk-free profits as the crisis's main cause.

-It is also problematic, of course, that the 'incentives’ created by these financial institutions (the bonus system) promote short-term profit-making and risk-taking.
+It is also problematic, moreover, that the 'incentives’ created by these financial institutions (the bonus system) promote short-term profit-making and risk-taking.
 Human nature (and especially male human nature, women turn out to be wiser investors) does the rest.
 Sadly enough, the price for the irrationality of investors and financial institutions befalls on society as a whole.

 What about religion?

-So, are illusions never beneficial?
-Traditionally, one domain of illusions was considered beneficial and even necessary.
-That domain is religion.
-Napoleon, who wasn’t religiously inclined, nevertheless thought that religion was absolutely necessary for social order.
+Are illusions, thus,never beneficial?
+Traditionally, one domain of illusions has been considered beneficial and even necessary:religion.
+Napoleon, who was not religiously inclined in the traditional sense, nevertheless thought that religion was necessary for the establishment and maintenance of social order.
 So did Georges Washington, the first president of the United States.
 He reportedly claimed that: 'religion and morality are the essential pillars of civil society'.
-Religion is traditionally regarded as the foundation of morality.
-And many people still believe it is.
-In the 'bible belt' in the United States (the southern states of the US who are very religious) atheists are the least trusted group of people.
-They are less trusted than any other minority in the US, including Muslims, and this after 9/11.
-Since atheists do not believe in God, many religious people think that they have no reason to act morally.
+Religion is traditionally regarded as the foundation of morality,and many people still believe this to be the case.
+In the American 'bible belt,' (a deeply religious region of the Southern United States ) atheists, whom religious groups tend to conceive of as immoral given their godlessness, are the least trusted group of people.
+They are less trusted than any other minority in the US, including Muslims, aeven post-9/11.

 Religion and morality

-In chapter 4 we looked at the cognitive underpinnings of religion.
-We talked about 'hyperactive agency detection', intuitive dualism and a preference for teleo-functional explanations.
-The reason why every human society possessed religious beliefs throughout history therefore has nothing to do with morality.
-And for the vast majority of human history, religious beliefs were not linked to moral rules.
+In chapter 4, we looked at the cognitive underpinnings of religion.
+We talked about 'hyperactive agency detection', intuitive dualism, and a preference for teleo-functional explanations.
+The reason why every human society has held religious beliefs throughout history, then, arguably has nothing to do with morality itself.
+Indeed, for most human history, religious beliefs were not directly linked to moral rules.

-The animistic religions in hunter-gatherer societies typically do not impose moral norms.
-Similarly, in the Greek and Roman polytheistic religions, the gods were neither moral examples nor were they considered to supervise whether the faithful behaved morally.
-Morality, it turns out, was integrated in religions rather late.
+The animistic religions in hunter-gatherer societies, for example, typically do not impose moral norms.
+Similarly, in the Greek and Roman polytheistic religions, the gods were neither moral examples nor were they considered to oversee whether the faithful behaved morally.
+Morality, it turns out, was integrated in religions somewhat recently.
 According to the psychologist Ara Norenzayan (2013), moral norms were introduced in religions because groups with such moral religions were better able to work together.
-He argues that the integration of morality in religions made harmonious cooperation possible in ever larger groups.
-Punishing gods, Norenzayan thinks, played a crucial role in keeping together groups that grew ever larger.
-The rise of large-scale societies went hand in hand with the rise of what Norenzayan calls 'big moral gods' (the powerful, moralizing and punishing gods in religions such as Judaism, Christianity, and Islam).
+Norenzayan argues that the integration of morality into religions made harmonious cooperation possible in ever larger groups.
+Punitive gods, Norenzayan suggests, played a crucial role in keeping together increasingly growing groups.
+The rise of large-scale societies went hand in hand with the rise of what Norenzayan calls 'big moral gods' (the powerful, moralizing gods in religions such as Judaism, Christianity, and Islam).